How to Plan a Trip Step-by-Step (Beginner-Friendly Guide 2026)

 FAQs (Quick Answers)

-Start by choosing your dates and setting a realistic budget—everything else depends on these two decisions.
+Choose your dates and set a realistic budget.
+Everything else depends on these two decisions.

 How do I plan a solo trip?